justine18/rtd-tutorial/docs/source/user/model_library.rst

 Model Library
 =============

-GamsPy has an extensive model library that includes many models implemented with GAMSPy.
+GAMSPy has an extensive model library that includes many models implemented with GAMSPy.

 .. list-table::
    :widths: 33 33 33